 As a result, prescription drug companies have sought their own way to target the treatment of obesity.
 When it comes to prescription drug interventions, however, many weight loss medications have led to their fair share of controversy over the years.

-It’s not uncommon, for example, to see some weight loss drugs negatively impact blood pressure and hypertension or for weight gain to return after someone stops taking a certain weight loss drug.
+It's not uncommon, for example, to see some weight loss drugs negatively impact blood pressure and hypertension.
+Other times, weight loss is not long-term, as weight gain quickly resumes after people stop taking the medication.

-During clinical trials, adults taking Wegovy lost nearly 15 percent of their starting body weight on average.
-In a separate trial, adolescents lost about 16 percent of their starting body weight on average.
+During clinical trials, adults taking Wegovy lost an average of nearly 15 percent of their starting body weight.
+In a separate trial, adolescents lost an average of about 16 percent of their starting body weight.

 According to weight loss research, it may take about five months to reach the target dosage.
-During this time, adults taking a weight loss drug in clinical trials lost an average of about 10 percent of their starting body weight.
-They lost an additional eight percent within 15-months.
+During this time, adults taking a weight loss drug in clinical trials lost an average of about 10 percent of their starting body weight, and they lost an additional eight percent within 15 months.

 Are Ozempic and Wegovy Safe for Weight Loss?